mcwissink/sorasu/README.txt

 Version: 1.0
 Author: Mark Wissink

-Sorasu was a learning project for programming in Python, it is a very simple game with some advanced features
+Sorasu was a learning project for programming in Python using pygame, it is a very simple game with some advanced features

 Controls
 	Game - Arrow keys and z